 New Year’s Day;

-Memorial Day.
+Memorial Day;

+Juneteenth (only if the employee works 150 hours or more during the month of June);

-Academic year employees, who are assigned to a school district, will follow the holiday schedule of the local school district to which they are assigned.
+Indigenous Peoples’ Day For site-based staff whose assigned district does not observe Indigenous Peoples’ Day, immediate supervisors will assign affected site-based staff a day in October for observance of the Holiday that minimizes impact on operations.
+Article 9.4 will not apply to staff assigned an alternative day to observe.Academic year employees, who are assigned to a school district, will follow the holiday schedule of the local school district to which they are assigned.
 Any holiday observed by the local district not outlined above as a paid holiday shall be an unpaid day off.

 9.3 Unpaid holidays will include the period December 26 through December 31.
 However, no annual employee will suffer any reduction on pay as a result of this closure.